-Additional care should also be taken in selection of the flooring / flooring colour in areas where the surface will be exposed to strong sunlight or to ultra-violet radiation, as some pigments and synthetic resin binders, being organic in nature, will discolour on prolonged exposure.
+Care should be taken in selection of the flooring in areas where the surface will be exposed to strong sunlight or to ultra-violet radiation.
+Some pigments and synthetic resin binders, being organic in nature will discolour on prolonged exposure.
+If aesthetic appearance is a major requirement then the flooring system should be chosen accordingly.